-California Miramar University awards transfer credit for academic credit earned at previous accredited colleges and universities that align with the University's curriculum.
 Applicants who wish to obtain transfer credit must provide transcripts to California Miramar University's Registrar for evaluation and a degree program audit will be prepared as per the admissions process.
-Only courses that are deemed equivalent with a grade of "C-" or higher will be accepted.
+For undergraduate courses only courses that are deemed equivalent with a grade of "C-" or higher will be accepted.
+For graduate level courses only courses that are deemed equivalent with a grade of "B-" or higher will be accepted.
 The maximum amount of semester credits that may be transferred are nine (9) credits for Doctorate Program, eighteen (18) credits for the Master's Programs, ninety (90) credits for Bachelor Programs and forty-five (45) credits for Associate Programs.
 A student may appeal the final degree program audit with solid cause.
 In the event of such an appeal, the student is required to submit the school catalog in place at the time of the transfer credits were earned and present his detailed evidence and reasons why his appeal should be granted.
 For the purposes of admission, unofficial transcripts may be evaluated for transfer credits.
 However, official transcripts must be on file before an enrollment agreement can be issued.
 Failure to provide an official transcript will result in the removal of any accepted transfer credits from the student's enrollment record and the student will be required to repeat those courses with CMU.
 CMU will maintain a written record of the previous education and training of veterans and eligible persons, and this record will clearly indicate that credit has been granted, if appropriate.
 If credit is granted the degree program will be shortened proportionately and the student notified accordingly.
 All transfer credits are subject to an academic review at the discretion of the University.